abc1203/auto-productivity-tracker/README.md

 The entire app is built using JavaScript and the front-end is handled using React.
 Some of the React dependencies include ```material-ui```, ```react-donut-chart```, and ```emotion```.
 For more information on the used dependencies, visit ```package.json```.
 The app uses window.localStorage to record the user's browsing activities on the web.

+## How to Set Up

+This chrome extension is currently in the process of migrating from manifest v2 to v3, and it is not available from the chrome web store.
+To use this extension, download the main branch of this repository and head to your [chrome extension](chrome://extensions/) page.